microsoft/fluentui-react-native/packages/components/Avatar/SPEC.md

 ## Background

-The Avatar component represents a person or entity.
+The Avatar componennt represents a person or entity.
 It displays the person's image, initials, or an icon, and can be either circular or square.
 Previously it was a component PersonaCoin which used an old version of framework.
 There are more details in MIGRATION.md.

 ```ts